Astronomy Equipment — Astrophotography and Stargazing Gear Reviews

 - Photography lenses - often used in astrophotography (telephoto lenses especially).
 When choosing your astrophotography targets, use 8-24mm focal lengths for photographing the whole Milky Way, 35mm-50mm for single constellations (like the Orion Constellation), and from 100mm and up you can photograph single nebulae (like the North America Nebula), galaxies (like the Andromeda Galaxy), and star clusters (like the Pleiades).

 - Equatorial mounts (German) - devices that "freeze" the night sky.
-They are used to compensate the Earth rotation by having one rotational axis parallel to the Earth's axis of rotation.
+They are used to compensate for the Earth's rotation by having one rotational axis parallel to the Earth's axis of rotation.

 - Filters (light pollution, narrowband) - highly useful when you don't have access to a truly dark sky (e.g. when you live in the strict center of a light-polluted city like Los Angeles, San Francisco, or New York).